rectorphp/getrector-com/resources/blog/posts/2022/2022-07-04-how-to-automatically-add-return-type-declarations-without-breaking-your-code.md

 ## Try it Yourself

-Rector can handles some case above in the basic version.
+Rector can handle some cases above in the basic version.
 Add these rules to your code and see for yourself:

 ```php
 <?php